manabie-com/togo/README.md

 - Using InMemory Database.

 ### Setup Prepare Resource:

+- Run docker compose in the folder solution.

+Or

 - Make sure you have installed .NET SDK 6 and .NET RUNTIME 6 .
 - Run "PublicApp.bat" in the folder solution.
 - Run "RunIdentity.bat" and "RunTestingApi.bat".

-- Try to setup docker but have an issue with communication between dockers.

 ### Step Run